Skip to content

 },

-If the header has the correct value, the query returns the user information identified by the header
+If the header contains a valid token, the query returns the details of the user identified by the token.

 apollo studio showing query response object